 2. “Iris” by Goo Goo Dolls

-“Iris” shares the theme of wanting to exist in a moment of love without the world interfering.
-Its passionate lyrics and soaring melody give it a similar feel.
+“Iris” is another classic ’90s song about wanting to exist in a moment of love without the world interfering.

 Related: “Iris” Song Meaning